 For the 2013 season, Connolly worked as a full-time assistant just down the road at Radford University and helped the Highlanders to a 30-26 record and a fourth-place finish in the Big South Conference with a 14-10 mark.

 At Radford, Connolly’s primary roles were to work with the hitters and the Highlanders outfielders and catchers, and handled many other assignments like travel and equipment.

 When Hughes left Tech for Oklahoma, he pulled Connolly away from Radford and that’s where he spent the 2014 season, working as the volunteer assistant coach and recruiting coordinator for the Sooners.
 The team finished with a 29-29 record and advanced to the Big 12 Tournament.

 In Norman, he was again charged with working with the hitters and catchers and also took on the Sooners’ 19 Ways initiative, which Hughes started here in Blacksburg and duplicated in his new program

-Connolly, a native of Binghamton, N.Y., led the Fighting Irish in 2010 with a .335 batting average, which included team highs of 11 home runs and 38 RBI.
+Connolly, a native of Binghamton, New York, led the Fighting Irish in 2010 with a .335 batting average, which included team highs of 11 home runs and 38 RBIs.
 He also led the team in hits (66), doubles (15), triples (2), total bases (118), slugging percentage (.438) and hit by pitch (20).
-He was a four-year monogram winner and a two-time captain.
+He was a four-year Monogram winner and a two-time captain.